 A Regents education focuses on the core knowledge and foundational skills that students need in order to be well prepared for their future academic pursuits.
 Our strong emphasis on great books, writing, rhetoric, math, and science provides students with the skill set needed for success in higher education.

 Regents students are encouraged to prayerfully consider their future endeavors and to discuss them with the college counselor and faculty in order to receive encouragement, support, and guidance.
 Additionally, students are provided with opportunities to prepare for college.
-For example, we administer the PSAT and the National Latin Exam, and the Classical Learning Test.
+We use the Scoir app to help students find the right college fit and we administer the PSAT, SAT, ACT, the National Latin Exam, and the Classical Learning Test.

 Learn more about the Regents Rhetoric School (Grades 9-12) from our College Profile.